ifdattic/EJuiTimePicker/README.markdown

 EJuiTimePicker
 ==============

-EJuiTimePicker is an axtension for Yii framework.
+EJuiTimePicker is an extension for Yii framework.
 This extension is a wrapper for [Timepicker addon](http://trentrichardson.com/examples/timepicker/ "Timepicker addon") which adds a timepicker to jQuery UI Datepicker.

 This extension is based on [CJuiDateTimePicker extension](http://www.yiiframework.com/extension/datetimepicker/ "CJuiDateTimePicker extension"), hovewer it has different widget call (prefix of 'C' might get confusing in the future) and few other tricks up its sleeve.